Frequently asked questions

 - Do I have to pay to have my prescription shipped?

-No. We deliver your medication to you at no additional charge to you.
+No. We can deliver your medication to all 50 states at no additional charge to you.

 - How can I track my shipped medication?